 - Save as PDF

-To export the pivot table in any of these formats, simply click the blue Export button located in the upper right area of the screen.
+To export the pivot table in any of these formats, simply click the More options button located on the upper right of the screen.
 The Export to Excel option is particularly powerful as it allows Aha! users to export the entire pivot table in Excel without losing any of the table formatting.
 This is perfect for when you need to combine information from multiple systems or use an advanced formula.